Jamestown student to represent division at state science fair

 - Tristan Grubbs – Category: Engineering: Materials and Bioengineering – 3rd The Effect of Paper Towel Brand on How Much Water it Can Absorb

 The students were supported by JHS teacher Kristin Cosby throughout the process.
-We are pour of these students and their outstanding work.
+We are proud of these students and their outstanding work.